Ayun Halliday papers, 1990-2025

 -

-The Ayun Halliday Papers are arranged into the following nine series: Correspondence, Grants and Awards, Workshops and speaking engagements, Writings: Books, Writings: Plays, Writings: Zines, Writings: Other Publications, Mail Art Publications (by others), and Zines by Others.
+The Ayun Halliday Papers are arranged into the following nine series: Correspondence, Grants and Awards, Workshops and speaking engagements, Writings: Books, Writings: Plays, Writings: Zines, Writings: Other Publications, Mail Art Publications (by others), and Zines and Publications by Others.

 The first seven of these series comprise Halliday's personal writings and works including books, plays, artwork, and the zine East Village Inky.
 The collection also includes correspondence and ephemera related to her publications, as well as items associated with workshops and speaking engagements given by Halliday about underground press publications, female travel, autobiographical writing, and other topics.